Four Seasons Resort Oahu at Ko Olina Review & How to Book VIP

 Helicopter transfer: For a more luxe experience, you can helicopter from the airport because the resort has a helipad.
 The ride takes about 10 minutes and you’d arrange it through the concierge.

-Did you know that Four Seasons Lanai includes flights to and from HNL on Lanai Air with your room?
-This is why we have people pair Four Seaosns Oahu and Four Seasons Lanai in the same trip.
+Did you know Four Seasons Lanai includes flights to and from HNL on Lanai Air with your room?
+This is why we have people pair Four Seasons Oahu and Four Seasons Lanai on the same trip.

-PS LAX: If you book a Complete Suites package at Four Seasons Oahu, you get access to the ultra-luxe PS LAX experience where you literally get driven to your plane and has a value at over $3000.
-And you pretty much bypass every line in the airport.
+PS LAX: If you book a Complete Suites package at Four Seasons Oahu, you get access to the ultra-luxe PS LAX experience, which includes being driven to your plane and is valued at over $3000.
+You also pretty much bypass every line in the airport.

 The open lobby at Four Seasons Oahu.